scottvieira/Documentation/source/organizations.md

 The Contacts tab allows the user to add contact information for both specific personnel and general support.
 None of the fields are required except for Role(s).

-The values for the ‘Role(s)’ field can be customized through the [Admin](#bookmark=id.26in1rg)[ ](#bookmark=id.26in1rg)page.
+The values for the *Role(s)* field can be customized through the [Admin](#bookmark=id.26in1rg)[ ](#bookmark=id.26in1rg)page.
 When the contact is no longer accurate, it can either be deleted (deletion is restricted to users with admin privileges) or archived for historical tracking purposes.
-Contacts that have the ‘Archived’ box checked are kept in the system but are collapsed beneath a ‘Show Archived Contacts’ link so that all users know that the contact information is out of date.
+Contacts that have the *Archived* box checked are kept in the system but are collapsed beneath a *Show Archived Contacts* link so that all users know that the contact information is out of date.

 Contact information can be entered in either CORAL Organizations or CORAL Resources.
 Contact information which is resource specific may be entered in [CORAL Resources](http://coral-documentation.readthedocs.io/en/latest/resources.html#contacts).
 Information stored at the organization level will be inherited by individual resources within CORAL Resources.